Yalson-Shrestha/BudgetMate/README.md

 # BudgetMate

-A personal finance management application that helps you track your income and expenses, with monthly analysis and visualization.
+BudgetMate is a Flask-based web application for tracking monthly income and expenses, helping users manage their finances effectively.

 ## Features

 - User authentication (signup/login)
-- Track daily and monthly income and expenses
+- Track monthly income and expenses
 - Categorize transactions
-- Visualize spending patterns with charts
-- Monthly financial analysis
+- View financial analytics and insights
-- Responsive design
+- Responsive and user-friendly interface

+## Prerequisites

+- Python 3.8 or higher
+- pip (Python package installer)
+- Git (for cloning the repository)

-## Setup Instructions
+## Installation

 1. Clone the repository:
 ```bash